Connect with others who understand.

 In addition to adjusting medication, healthcare specialists may suggest device-assisted therapy for those with advanced Parkinson’s disease.
 These therapies use pumps or surgical implants to deliver more consistent treatment.

-The three main options are:
+The four main options are:

 • Continuous levodopa/carbidopa infusion — This treatment can help reduce wearing-off symptoms and dyskinesia by delivering medication directly to the small intestine through a pump.
 The continuous flow helps keep dopamine levels more stable throughout the day.